msg-programs/mode8/README.md

+**NOTE: MASTER IS NOT UP-TO-DATE WITH CURRENT PROGRESS.
+SEE update-mach BRANCH FOR CURRENT STATUS**

 # mode8 Retro Fantasy Video Processing Unit

 > mode8 is a graphics engine designed to feel like an old 16-bit console.